Testing Bakeware – Chocolate and Rum Roast Banana Muffins:

 I searched around for a recipe that sounded suitably lush and found one that almost met my requirement in Eric Lanlard’s Home Bake.
 But, it didn’t include chocolate.

 My version of his Roasted Banana Muffins included some divine Rococo cocoa powder and a few chocolate chips.
 And of course the ‘optional’ dark rum!

 They were so good…and as you can see came out of the pan absolutely perfectly.
 I was impressed!

-I am actually quite suprised that I didn’t even have one casualty.
-I slopped mixture around a bit (not intentionally) and fully expected to loose a few muffins in the making.
+I am actually quite surprised that I didn’t even have one casualty.
+I slopped mixture around a bit (not intentionally) and fully expected to lose a few muffins in the making.
 But, here they are, all perfectly risen and all out of the pan despite no muffin cases!